tilt-dev/api.tilt.dev/docs/core/cmd-v1alpha1.md

   - **startOn.uiButtons** ([]string), required

-    A list of ui buttons that can trigger a run.
+    UIButtons that can trigger a start/restart.

-    When a button triggers a run, any UIInputs on that button will be added to the cmd's env.

   - **startOn.startAfter** (Time)

-    Any events that predate this time will be ignored.
+    StartAfter indicates that events before this time should be ignored.

     <a name="Time"></a>
     *Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
 Wrappers are provided for many of the factory methods that the time package offers.*